ncatlab/nlab-content/pages/3/3/3/2/2333/content.md

 Compare this with the theorem that a [[monoid]] is [[cancellative monoid|cancellative]] if and only if it is isomorphic to a submonoid of some [[group]].

 Of course, most of the examples given above are cancellative, being manifestly given as convex subsets of real affine space.
-However, the last example---a semilattice with $c_p(a,b) = a \vee b$ whenever $0 \lt p \lt 1$---is non-cancellative.
+However, the last example---a semilattice with $c_p(x,y) = x \vee y$ whenever $0 \lt p \lt 1$---is non-cancellative.

 ## References